Are Centauros exotic signals of the QGP?

 Since the time of the first finding of the exotic cosmic-ray interaction named ``Centauro'' it has been even-standing problem whether the produced secondaries from such an exotic events are ``ordinary'' hadrons or something new.
-In fact, {\it secondary hadrons from the Chiron-type interaction reveal very exotic characteristics}: \begin{itemize} \item {\it Single or multi-core structure and two very different transverse momentum components. }

-About one half of hadronic cascades is single core structure while the another half develop a multi-core structure at the lateral spread of $\sim$ 0.1 -- 1 mm, what can be connected with the intrinsic $p_{T}$ of 10 $\sim$ 20 MeV/c.
+In fact, {\it secondary hadrons from the Chiron-type interaction reveal very exotic characteristics}: \begin{itemize} \item {\it Single or multi-core structure and two very different transverse momentum components. }\\ About one half of hadronic cascades is single core structure while the another half develop a multi-core structure at the lateral spread of $\sim$ 0.1 -- 1 mm, what can be connected with the intrinsic $p_{T}$ of 10 $\sim$ 20 MeV/c.
 These narrowly collimated jets of cascades are called {\it mini--clusters}.
 The ratio of $\langle E(\gamma)R \rangle$ of hadronic cascades in the Chiron families to the $\langle\langle E(\gamma)r\rangle \rangle$ in mini-clusters is $\sim$ 300.
-This is a surprisingly large ratio, telling us that {\it secondaries in the parent interaction are produced with extra large $p_{T}$ or mini-clusters are connected with very small transverse momenta phenomena, or both}. \item {\it Strongly penetrating power.}

-Majority of mini-clusters can not be of electromagnetic origin because of their {\it penetrating power}.
+This is a surprisingly large ratio, telling us that {\it secondaries in the parent interaction are produced with extra large $p_{T}$ or mini-clusters are connected with very small transverse momenta phenomena, or both}. \item {\it Strongly penetrating power.}\\ Majority of mini-clusters can not be of electromagnetic origin because of their {\it penetrating power}.
 About one half of {\it mini-clusters} is strongly penetrative.
-As an example, Figure~\ref{penetr-single-cl} with transition curves of some cascades from Chiron events is shown.